An American Werewolf in London: Critical response

+At the time of its release, Roger Ebert reviewed the film unfavorably, giving it two out of four stars and writing, "An American Werewolf in London seems curiously unfinished, as if director John Landis spent all his energy on spectacular set pieces and then didn't want to bother with things like transitions, character development or an ending."

-Halliwell's Film Guide described the film as a "curious but oddly endearing mixture of horror film and spoof, of comedy and shock, with everything grist to its mill including tourist Britain and the wedding of Prince Charles.
-The special effects are notable and signalled new developments in this field."
+In retrospective reviews, critics have extolled the film as a cult classic.
+Halliwell's Film Guide described it as a "curious but oddly endearing mixture of horror film and spoof, of comedy and shock, with everything grist to its mill including tourist Britain and the wedding of Prince Charles.
+The special effects are notable and signaled new developments in this field."
 Entertainment Weekly listed it in their 1996 "Greatest Movies Ever Made", saying that the transformation effects by Rick Baker changed the face of horror makeup in the 1980s.

-Roger Ebert's review was less favourable; he gave it two out of four stars and stated that "An American Werewolf in London seems curiously unfinished, as if director John Landis spent all his energy on spectacular set pieces and then didn't want to bother with things like transitions, character development or an ending."

 In his book Comedy-Horror Films: A Chronological History, 1914-2008, Bruce G. Hallenbeck lambasted the film's inconsistent tone, juvenile humor, poor direction, and emphasis on shock value to the detriment of continuity and plot.
 He cited Rick Baker's makeup effects and Jenny Agutter's performance as genuinely powerful, but concluded that "thanks to the director's insincerity, slapdash approach and what appears to be a thinly veiled contempt for the material, [An American Werewolf in London] succeeds neither as comedy nor as horror."

-Accolades
+On Metacritic, the film has a score of 55 out of 100 based on reviews from 15 critics, indicating "mixed or average" reviews.
+Kim Newman of Empire magazine gave the film a rating of four out of five stars, writing that "carnivorous lunar activities rarely come any more entertaining than this".
+Tom Huddleston of Time Out also gave the film a positive review, calling it "not just gory but actually frightening, not just funny but clever".

+Awards and accolades

 At the 54th Academy Awards, An American Werewolf in London won the first-ever Academy Award for Best Makeup.
-During the 1982 Saturn Awards, the film won for Best Horror Film and Best Makeup and nominated for Best Actress and Best Writing.
+During the 9th Saturn Awards, the film won for Best Horror Film and Best Makeup and was nominated for Best Actress and Best Writing.

 A 2008 Empire magazine poll of critics and readers named An American Werewolf in London as the 107th-greatest film of all time.